marcinwiacek/pl1/project1/postmortem.md

 RISC-V in the classic approch has got 32-bit long instructions.
 Opened questions:

 1. is it possible to decrease length and save everything in 3 bytes?
 Let's assume, that we define one byte for instruction type and two bytes for address.
 Is it possible to save with it 32 or 64 bit long addresses?
 Normally not, but maybe for example defining few instructions with different addressing mode is enough?
 For example JMP1 address1 is is jumping forward "forward1" bytes from actual executing address, JMP2 address2 is jumping to logical address specified by address2 and JMP3 regnum is jumping to address saved in register "regnum".
-We could define three instructions changing register, for example SET1 regnum, value1 is changing 0-15 bits of register, SET2 regnum, value2 is changing bits 16-31, SET2 bits 32-47 and SET4 bits 48-63 and SET5, SET6, SET7 are reading 16-bit, 32-bit and 64-bit long values from .
-In theory we could get longer code, but in practise majority programs are not jumping very far or are not changing very often big values.
+We could define three instructions changing register, for example SET1 regnum, value1 is changing 0-15 bits of register, SET2 regnum, value2 is changing bits 16-31, SET2 bits 32-47 and SET4 bits 48-63 and SET5, SET6, SET7 are reading 16-bit, 32-bit and 64-bit long values from concrete memory location, etc. In theory we could get longer code (more instructions), but in practise majority programs are not jumping very far or are not changing very often big values.
-2. does it have any sense going little bit into CISC?
+2. does it have any sense going a little bit into CISC?
 For example implementing some instructions copying null-ended strings

 # Minimal operating system

 In proposed solution we don't need user-kernel architecture.
 Minimal operating system could have such modules:

 1. disk driver supporting user app requests for accessing files (created with interrupt) and request for virtual memory pages (also send with interrupt but from MMU)
-2. keyboard driver sending pressed key to user apps, which asked for this (they need to submit such request first).
+2. keyboard driver sending pressed key info to user apps, which asked for this (they need to submit such request first).
 This module should implement clipboard.
-3. graphic driver displaying something on the screen
+3. graphic driver displaying something on the screen (speaking with RAM memory)
 4. mouse driver
 5. (optional) certificate integrity checking module
 6. module showing information about errors (called by CPU in case of errors)